stesun2/to-do-lists/README.md

-# To Do
+# To-Do

 ## Release 0: Setup
-We are going to create a CRUD app to create To Do lists.
+We are going to create a CRUD app to create To-Do lists.
 Start by setting up a new Django project.
 We will be deploying this project to Heroku so you'll want to install `psycopg2` and set up your project with a Postgresql database.

 ## Release 1: Models
-Once you're project is set up, create a new app for To Do lists and set up your models.
+Once you're project is set up, create a new app for To-Do lists and set up your models.
 - A User should be able to create multiple lists.
 - Each list can have many tasks associated with it.
 - Each task belongs to one List.